leeroybrun/sails-util-mvcsloader/README.md

         hookLoader.injectAll({
           controllers: __dirname+'/controllers', // Path to your hook's controllers
           models: __dirname+'/models', // Path to your hook's models
-          services: __dirname+'/services' // Path to your hook's models }, function(err) {
+          services: __dirname+'/services' // Path to your hook's services }, function(err) {
           return cb();
         });